ankushgupta05/SISTEC-Kaizen-Skills-Answer/README.md

-"I would describe myself as 'versatile.'
+AI refers to the capability of machines to simulate human intelligence — learning from data, adapting to new inputs, and making decisions."I would describe myself as 'versatile.'
 I can work with different technologies like backend, frontend, AI, and machine learning.
 During my engineering, I worked on many projects, did internships, and took part in hackathons to improve my skills.
 I always try to learn new things and apply them.
 I believe being versatile helps me to grow, solve problems, and stay updated in the tech world."